crazy-penguins/raft/sites/docs/concepts/invoking-tasks.rst

 ------------

-Natively, a command-line string is just that -- a string -- requiring some leaps of logic to arrive at any non-string values on the Python end.
-Invoke has a number of these tricks already at hand, and more will be implemented in the future.
+Natively, a command-line string is just that -- a string -- requiring some leaps of logic to arrive at any non-string values on the Python end. raft has a number of these tricks already at hand, and more will be implemented in the future.
 Currently: